|Photographic negative of the Turin Shroud|

 Why would Elgar choose Variation II to provide this hyphenated clue?
 There are a number of compelling reasons.
 The Roman numeral (II) provides the first name because the Italian word for second is Secondo.
-The opening figure in Variation II captures Powell's warm up routine on the piano by playing Toccata-like diatonic runs.
+The opening figure in Variation II captures Powell's warm-up routine on the piano by playing Toccata-like diatonic runs.
 The term Toccata is Italian.
 The first three letters in the word piano provide the last name Pia.
-The two I’s may be viewed figuratively as a reference to Pia’s experience of seeing the Lord’s face with his own two eyes.
+The two Is may be viewed figuratively as a reference to Pia’s experience of seeing the Lord’s face with his own two eyes.
 Before May 28, 1898, the world was blind to the amazingly detailed image on the Shroud until Pia’s stunning photographic negative brought it all to light in a dark room.
 Is this perhaps a subtle reference to Elgar’s dark saying?
 Another of Elgar’s works, the sacred oratorio The Light of Life (Op.
-29), tells the story of how Jesus restored sight to the eyes of a poor beggar blind from birth.
+29), tells the story of how Jesus restored sight to the eyes of a poor beggar who was blind from birth.
 For Elgar, there is a profound artistic and spiritual link between Jesus and the eyes of a poor blind man.

 There are numerous allusions to Dante's Divine Comedy throughout the Enigma Variations as I explain here.
 Elgar's hidden reference to Secondo Pia may be linked to Dante’s greatest poetic work.
 In Purgatorio 5:134-136, a character named Pia dei Tolomei tells Dante about her tragic life, a drama portrayed in various artistic works such as a play by Carlo Marenco, an opera by Donizetti, and a painting by Rossetti.
 In a way, Dante was also blind to many spiritual truths until he completed his great trek through the underworld, purgatory to the gates of paradise.